jwebb/npmmvn/README.md

 NPM packages.

-Recursively deploys every module found in `node_modules` as a Maven artifact with groupId `node_modules`, artifactId and version taken from each module's `package.json`.
+Recursively deploys every module found in `node_modules` as a Maven artifact with groupId `node_modules`, and artifactId and version taken from each module's `package.json`.
 Skips modules which already exist in the repository.
 Writes a `.npmmvn.json` file which records this structure, and which should be committed to source control.

 npmmvn restore
 --------------

-You want to do this as part of your CI build (and also when you first check out a repository, though I'd probably prefer to just do `npm install` in that case).
+You want to do this as part of your CI build (and possibly also when you first check out a repository, though I'd probably prefer to just do `npm install` in that case).

-Reads the `npmmvn.json` file and downloads and extracts every referenced package which doesn't currently exist locally into the `node_modules` directory.
+Reads the `.npmmvn.json` file and downloads and extracts every referenced package which doesn't currently exist locally into the `node_modules` directory.
 The result is the same nested dependency structure as the original.